Michael Dubno: SecDB

 In 1991, he moved from Goldman's J. Aron currency and commodity division.
 He started SecDB (Securities DataBase) in 1992 to handle storing the rapid growth of new, non-standard, non-listed options in the currencies and metals businesses (interestingly, none of these are "securities", but Dubno, coming from equities, didn't know that at the time).
 Each new type of option required new and different fields to describe them contractually and mathematically, and unlike SQL, SecDB was object oriented, and designed for the task.
 SecServ, the underlying home-grown datastore was a cross between an immutable ledger (think blockchain) and an object store for rapid retrieval.
 SecServ was unique, at the time, because it supported replication around the globe (necessary for currency trading) and each local copy was a "master".

 SecDB was then applied to calculating risk on the old and new types of contracts.
 Kevin Lundeen and Glenn Gribble joined Dubno in 1993/1994 and together they created Slang (Securities LANGuage), an interpreted language to accelerate reporting and adding new objects.
 Slang is similar to today's Python programming language.
-As of 2017, Goldman supports over 15 to 40 million lines of Slang.
+As of 2017, Goldman supports from 15 to 40 million lines of Slang.

 Over time, SecDB and Slang were deployed in Goldman's other trading businesses (Equities and Fixed Income), becoming the primary risk system for the company.
 Goldman's operating culture around the application and use of the system helped "Goldman Sachs pioneer the tech-integrated trading business with the first roll-out of SecDB..."

 SecDB played an important role in protecting and potentially "saving Goldman Sachs" due to the firm's substantially better risk handling before, and during, the 2008 financial crisis.
 The Wall Street Journal wrote a brief article describing how SecDB works.

 Gary Cohn, former president of Goldman Sachs, referred to SecDB as "such a competitive advantage".
 The system has also been referred to as "Goldman's most valuable software", Goldman's secret sauce", "most valuable trading weapon", and "unmatched at rivals".